-The mitral valve is the valve between the main pumping chamber of the heart, the left ventricle, and left atrium.
-The mitral valve commonly leaks or becomes incompetent (mitral regurgitation), resulting in a large amount of blood leaking backwards from the heart into the lungs.
+The mitral valve is located between the main pumping chamber of the heart, the left ventricle and left atrium.
+The mitral valve commonly leaks or experiences mitral regurgitation, which results in a large amount of blood leaking backwards from the heart into the lungs.

 Mitral valve disease can be asymptomatic and is often identified as a “heart murmur” by your doctor.
-Symptoms do develop and include heart failure, shortness of breath, and fatigue and palpitations.
-Mitral disease can also lead to atrial fibrillation, or an irregular heart beat.
+Symptoms may include:

 How is Mitral Valve Disease Treated?

-We currently repair 90-95% of mitral valves due to degenerative disease or ischemic disease.
-We have demonstrated superior results with repair than with replacement.
-We're also involved in multiple clinical trials designed to treat the mitral valve through the NIH (National Institutes of Health).
-Contact us to see if you are eligible for these clinical trials.
+At UVA repair 90-95 percent of mitral valves caused by degenerative disease or ischemic disease.
+We're involved in multiple clinical trials designed to treat the mitral valve through the National Institutes of Health.

 Transcatheter Mitral Valve Repair

-UVA cardiologists and surgeons are pioneers in the development of transcatheter mitral valve repair using a small clip-like device.
-This implant is threaded by a catheter (tube) that is inserted into a vein in the leg and advanced into the heart.
-Using ultrasound guidance, the device is then implanted on the leaking portion of the mitral valve to repair it.
-This procedure can be done without stopping the heart and without a incision on the chest.
-Initial results have been very encouraging.
+Our cardiologists and surgeons are pioneers in the development of transcatheter mitral valve repair using a small clip-like device.
+A surgeon implants the device through a catheter that's inserted into a leg vein and advanced into the heart.
+Ultrasound guides the device to the mitral valve leak for to repair.

-Although our preferred approach is to repair the mitral valve, in some cases, this is not possible.
-In this case, we replace the mitral valve with a bioprosthetic or a mechanical valve.
-Bioprosthetic valves can last 10-15 years and only require aspirin, while mechanical valves have the potential to last for the entire life of the patient but require a strong blood thinner (Warfarin, Coumadin).
-You and your surgeon can decide which valve is best for you and your lifestyle.
+Our preferred approach is to repair the mitral valve.
+But this is not possible in some cases.
+Instead, we replace the mitral valve with a bioprosthetic or a mechanical valve.
+Bioprosthetic valves can last 10-15 years and only require aspirin, while mechanical valves potentially last your entire life but require a strong blood thinner.

 Minimally Invasive Operation

-At UVA our cardiac surgeons and cardiologists are now performing mitral valve repair surgery percutaneuosly in high-risk patients.
-Using only one small incision in the groin, a small clip is advanced into the heart to repair the leaky mitral valve.
-This can be done without stopping the heart and without a incision on the chest.
-Initial results have been very encouraging.
+Our cardiac surgeons and cardiologists now perform mitral valve repair surgery percutaneously in high-risk patients.
+Through a small incision in the groin, a small clip is advanced into the heart to repair the leaky mitral valve.
+This is done without stopping the heart and without an incision on the chest.